Anjum219/MERN-workout-tracker/README.md

     "userName": "Haz"
 }
 ```
-The response should say `user added`.
+The response should say `User added!`.